Skip to Main Content

 Your credit score and financial history

-Citibank requires a minimum credit score of 740 through Credible, and you’ll need excellent credit to qualify for the lowest rates.
-Banks tend to have stricter credit requirements than online lenders.
+Citi requires good credit to qualify, but you'll need excellent credit — an 800 FICO or higher — to get the lowest rates.
+(Banks tend to have stricter credit requirements than online lenders.)
 Additionally, Citi doesn’t allow co-borrowers.
 Applying with a co-borrower who has a strong credit score can make it easier to qualify, since the other applicant guarantees loan repayment.
 If you’re looking for a bad credit loan, you should consider other lenders.

 Your income and employment